-The Christmas story is very familiar to many of us, but growing up certain images can cloud our view of what actually happened over 2,000 years ago.
+The Christmas story is very familiar to many of us, and the familiarity of certain images can cloud our view of what actually happened more than 2,000 years ago.
 In particular, there is a common narrative that depicts Joseph pounding on doors trying to find a place where Mary can give birth to Jesus.

 The owner of the local Motel 6 slams the door in Joseph’s face, saying that there is “no vacancy.”
-Then Joseph finally finds a stable where animals are kept and brings Mary to the humble place just in time before Jesus is born.
+Then Joseph finally finds a stable where animals are kept and brings Mary to the humble place just in time for Jesus’ arrival.

 While it is an engaging story, it doesn’t match-up with the biblical account and the original Greek text.

 Luke sets the stage, “And she gave birth to her first-born son and wrapped him in swaddling cloths, and laid him in a manger, because there was no place for them in the inn” (Luke 2:7).

 The last word in that passage, “inn,” is what usually fosters the narratives as described above.
 However, the English word is not a full translation of the Greek.

 The word used in the original text is kataluma and is best understood as a “guest room,” not a type of commercial inn used for travelers.
 For that type of lodging Luke uses the word pandokheion.
 Additionally, Bethlehem was Joseph’s “hometown” and he likely had relatives to stay with.

 Even more to the point, very few people would want to give birth in a type of public motel.
 Inns at that time did not have a good reputation and Mary would have wanted privacy for such an intimate event.

 Furthermore, a close reading of the text suggests that Joseph and Mary had been in Bethlehem for a number of days before her birth.